Pink Charm Mountain Laurel

 Latin Name : Kalmia Latifolia ‘Pink Charm’

 A nativar of the Connecticut state flower, ‘Pink Charm’ likes shaded areas and is tolerant of shallower, drier soils once established.
-Its rounded form and dense deep green foliage provide great cover for birds.
-Deep pink buds open to strong pink flowers in late May which provide a wealth of nectar for bees.
+Its rounded form provides great cover for birds.
+Deep pink buds open to strong pink flowers in late May.

 In-Depth Description